Get E-Book

 const client = net.createConnection(3000, '127.0.0.1');

 net.createConnection() and net.connect() are aliases for client creation.
 They create a net.Socket and call socket.connect() for you.
 Server code usually starts with net.createServer().
-Client code usually starts with net.connect() when it has host and port values ready.
+Client code usually starts with net.connect() once it has a host and port.

 The Native Handle Path

-When you call server.listen(), Node eventually asks libuv to bind and listen. libuv performs platform-specific work.
+When you call server.listen(), Node eventually asks libuv to bind and listen. libuv performs the platform-specific work.
 On Unix-like systems, the lower socket is represented by a descriptor and watched through the platform polling backend.
-On Linux that usually means epoll through libuv.
+On Linux, that usually means epoll through libuv.
 On macOS and BSD systems, kqueue is common.
 On Windows, libuv uses Windows I/O completion behavior.
-The JavaScript event stays connection across those platforms.
+Your JavaScript code still sees the same connection event.

-The polling backend watches readiness.
-It reports that the listening socket is ready for accept work.
-Node then runs native accept logic.
+The polling backend watches for socket readiness.
+When the listening socket is ready for accept work, Node runs native accept logic.
 The accepted lower socket gets its own handle.
-Node creates a new JavaScript net.Socket and links it to that handle.
+Node creates a new JavaScript net.Socket and attaches it to that handle.

 server JS object